Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 In this response payload, you are interested in `id` of the needed hub.

 Note that certain Forge App can be provisioned in multiple accounts.
-Thus, after retrieving the hubs, it's important to make sure the needed `hub id` is identified from the list of accessible hubs.
+Thus, after retrieving the hubs, it's important to make sure the needed Hub ID is identified from the list of accessible hubs.

-### 2. Identify the `project id` where the source file resides
+### 2. Identify the Project ID where the source file resides

-Having the `hub id`, you can now retrieve the list of projects available on that hub by calling this command:
+Having the Hub ID, you can now retrieve the list of projects available on that hub by calling this command:

 ```
 shell